You want to make your chinchilla happy.

-Chinchillas will chew on just about anything possible.
+But that won’t work.
+Chinchillas will chew on just about anything.

-Clearly, this means that we, as the owners need to be careful as to which items, we are providing them inside of the cage.
+This means that we, as the owners, need to be careful as to which items we provide them inside the cage.

-In most situations, a stuffed animal is not a good idea primarily because of the dangers it can pose to your chinchilla once they shred through the initial material.
+In most situations, a stuffed animal is not a good idea primarily because of the dangers it can pose to your chinchilla, once it shreds through the outer material.

-Cotton and other fillings inside of the stuffed animal could be dangerous if your chinchilla decides to ingest, such as the cotton and other fibers.
+As mentioned, cotton and other fillings inside of the stuffed animal could be dangerous if your chinchilla ingests them.

 This could potentially cause digestion blockages and other digestive tract issues for your chinchilla.

-It’s also possible that cotton could cause your chinchilla difficulty swallowing or lead to the potential of choking and possibly even death.
+It’s also possible that cotton could cause your chinchilla difficulty swallowing or lead to choking and possibly even death.

-Overall, while some manufactures or toys may advertise as “chinchilla safe,” I’d highly recommend sticking with alternatives that are proven to be safe for your chinchilla.
+Overall, while some manufactures may advertise their toys as “chinchilla safe,” I’d highly recommend sticking with alternatives that are proven to be safe for your chinchilla.

-It’s 100% possible to still provide plenty of entertainment and comfort for your chinchilla without needing to implement toys such as stuffed animals.
+It’s 100% possible to still provide plenty of entertainment and comfort for your chinchilla without needing to get toys like stuffed animals.

 The alternatives and safer options are what I plan to cover next.

-So, instead of leaning towards a stuffed animal, you have much better options for entertaining your chinchilla and providing safe alternatives.
+Instead of going with a stuffed animal, you have much better options for entertaining your chinchilla.
+There are plenty of safe alternatives.

 First and foremost, it’s essential to realize that chinchillas are social creatures.

-If you are finding yourself in a situation where you are worried that your chinchilla may be bored, a quick and safe alternative is to ensure you are providing your chinchilla time outside of the cage.
+If you are worried that your chinchilla may be bored, a quick and safe alternative is to ensure you are providing your chinchilla time outside of the cage.

 This can also help prevent other issues that may come along, such as your chinchilla becoming depressed.

-If you are aware that you may not have hours each day to do this, you can also consider adopting another chinchilla.
+If you do not have the free time to spend time with your chinchilla outside its cage, you can also consider adopting another chinchilla.

 The companionship can help your chinchilla thrive and remain social and happy.

-Once you have the proper sized and large cage ready, you can begin implementing other items inside of the cage that can help keep your chinchilla physically and mentally engaged.
+Once you have the proper sized cage ready, you can begin putting items inside of the cage that can help keep your chinchilla physically and mentally engaged.

-Always Consider Plenty of Chew Toys and Chew Sticks
+Always Provide Plenty Of Chew Toys And Chew Sticks

-First, they promote healthy chewing, which can help to file down your chinchilla’s teeth that never stop growing.
+First, they promote healthy chewing, which can help to file down your chinchilla’s teeth.
+This is important, because they never stop growing.

 You can use your own wood if you prefer, but I highly recommend reading my post about which woods are safe for a chinchilla to chew on.